top of page

 Perceived Public Support

-Development would clear & remove an existing forest & park.
+Development would clear & remove an existing forest, park, and heavily used soccer field.
 Significant adjacent residential opposition expected.

 Added Cost Considerations